redux-utilities/flux-standard-action/README.md

 ### `type`

 The `type` of an action identifies to the consumer the nature of the action that has occurred.
-By convention, this is usually a string constant.
-FSA does not enforce this requirement, only that it MUST be defined.
+Two actions with the same `type` MUST be strictly equivalent (using `===`).
+By convention, `type` is usually string constant or a Symbol.

 ### `status`